rolypolytoy/picht/paper.md

 $$\nabla^2 V = 0$$

 Where V is electric potential  [jackson1999classical].
-We use Dirichlet masking to set the exact voltage amount the user specified, in the selected geometry of the lens, and then the above equation is computed using numerical methods.
+We use Dirichlet masking to set the exact voltage amount the user specified at the points they specified, and then compute solutions.
 From the electric potential field, the electric field can be calculated through the following equation:

 $$E = -\nabla V$$